pyodide/pyodide-blog/content/posts/jspi.md

     do_something_with(result)
 ```

-This is typical sync/async problem: when you introduce asynchronous API calls,
+This is the typical sync/async problem: when you introduce an asynchronous API
-you need to change all your code to be asynchronous as well.
+call, you need to change the code all the way up the call stack to be
+asynchronous as well.

 Pyodide's `run_sync` function helps with this.
 It allows us to call asynchronous
 functions synchronously from Python code.